 As you may already know, handheld devices these days are able to do a lot more than just show basic applications.
 Mobile devices can do a wide range of things, from accessing your bank account to managing your house and controlling external hardware and peripherals.
 In this blog post, we’ll focus on the latter.
 Since the beginning, iOS has been particularly open to allowing apps to communicate with external hardware by providing several Software Development Kits (SDKs) to do the task.
 But first, let’s clarify what exactly is MFi.

 MFi program (Made For iPhone/iPod/iPad) is a licensing program created by Apple.
-It’s main purpose is to allow manufacturers to create hardware and software peripherals that can work with Apple’s devices.
+MFi certified means manufacturers can create hardware and software peripherals that work with Apple’s devices.
 This program involves any device that can be connected through the headphone jack, the original 40 pin dock connector, or the lightning connector.
 It also involves devices that can be accessed through wireless connections, such as bluetooth.

 How to interact with an MFi device

 The question probably every developer has about MFi is “How do I code something to interact with hardware?”
 As always, Apple provides excellent SDKs to perform everything related to communication.
 This SDK is called ExternalAccessory, and it already comes with the platform, which means no extra steps are needed to install it (just remember to add the key to the info.plist).